jonmrod/EmojiConverter/README.md

 ### Usage
-When `emojis.js` is loaded, it will load json of emoji names and keywords, save it in a global called `allEmojis`. `allEmojis` has this structure:
+When `emojis.js` is loaded, it will load objects of emoji names and keywords, save it in a global called `allEmojis`. `allEmojis` has this structure:
 ```json
 {
   "grinning": {